- General civil law and business law.

 - 1996 – Ural State Law Academy.

-Dmitry has been personally recommended by international rating Best Lawyers in three categories: Litigation, Criminal Defense in 2017-2019 and Civil Rights Law in 2019.
+Dmitry has been personally recommended by international rating Best Lawyers in three categories: Litigation, Criminal Defense in 2017-2020, Civil Rights Law in 2019-2020, Arbitration and Mediation in 2020.

 Dmitry Zagainov started his professional career in 1995 as a lawyer at a legal consulting agency.
 In 1999, he obtained the status of an attorney-at-law.